 Any situation involving the death of another is tragic, but when it comes to criminal law, the unique facts and circumstances surrounding the death are important.
 In homicide cases, and any other criminal charge for that matter, the state determines which charge to prosecute, and must therefore prove the elements of that charge beyond a reasonable doubt.

 If you have questions about criminal law or a specific case involving you or a loved one, our criminal defense attorneys at Scott H. Palmer, P.C. are available to review your case, explain the legal elements involved, and discuss how we may be able to help.
-Contact us today for a free consultation.
+Contact us today for a consultation.